chrisdevito/drawPolygonContext/README.rst

 Planned Features
 ================
+* More functionality.
-* More functionality
+* More builds.

 Usage
 ======
+Load the plugin using the plugin manager.

-Type this in the mel script editor with a polygon selected:
+Then type this in the mel script editor with a polygon selected:
     setToolTo drawPolygonContext1;

-Then start drawing!
+Start drawing!

 Compiling with CMake
 =====================